Iris van Herpen the 34 years old Dutch fashion designer who is widely recognized as one of fashion’s

 I Don’t think of fashion as being clothes, or a discipline.
 I think of it being much more.
 I see fashion as a dialogue between our inside and our outside.

-For me fashion is a form of art that is close related to me and my body.
-I see it as a very personal expression of identity combined with desire, mood and culture.
+For me, fashion is a form of art that is closely related to me and my body.
+I see it as a very personal expression of identity combined with desire, mood, and culture.

 Looking around me, I consider what I can’t see as much as what I can see, and that transformative focus creates freedom in my work.
-Each garment and every collection is an embodiment to new understanding and discovery, on conceptual level, on the level of materiality and on the level of femininity.
-Its my search to new forms of femininity through organic silhouettes, delicate craftsmanship, innovation and the collaboration with other artists, architects and scientists.
+Each garment and every collection is an embodiment to new understanding and discovery, on the conceptual level, on the level of materiality, and on a level of femininity.
+It's my search for new forms of femininity through organic silhouettes, delicate craftsmanship, innovation, and collaboration with other artists, architects, and scientists.

 AERIFORM – ‘Aeriform’ examines the nature and anatomy of air and the idea of airborne materiality and lightness, creating negative and positive space with shadow and light.